jadKhoury1/simple-body-validator-documentation/docs/error-messages/working-with-error-messages.md

 ```
 :::

-### Retreiving Error Messages for All the fields
+### Retrieving Error Messages for All the fields

-If you want to retreive the error messages for all the fields, use the <code>all</code> method.
+If you want to retrieve the error messages for all the fields, use the <code>all</code> method.

 ```js
     const errors = errors().all();